Rudel

 Automation

-Rudel's automation layer is not just sandbox cleanup anymore.
-The hourly WP-Cron runner can now sweep stale sandboxes, create scheduled app backups, prune old recovery history, and surface environments that are close to expiry.
+Rudel's automation layer is the part that keeps a busy installation from turning into a graveyard of forgotten sandboxes and unbounded recovery data.
+The hourly WP-Cron runner can sweep stale sandboxes, create scheduled app backups, prune old recovery history, and surface environments that are close to expiry.

 What runs automatically